Data Analysis - reading text files and processing them with Matlab

 the '.txt' extension.

-For the first file, the idea can be replaced by:
+For the first file, the idea could be represented by:

 [BaseFile '1' '.txt'], or better [BaseFile '1.txt']